FEniCS/dolfinx/docker/README.md

 tags.
 All images are multi-architecture (x86-64 and ARM64).

-These images are not built automatically on a fixed schedule, so they can move out-of-sync with what is in the `Dockerfile.
+These images are not built automatically on a fixed schedule, so they can move out-of-sync with what is in `Dockerfile.test-env`.

 ## `Dockerfile.end-user`